 What is Dropbox?

-- Dropbox is offered in fifteen languages with users in over 200 countries.
+- Dropbox is supported in 20 languages with users in over 200 countries and territories.

 How Dropbox works